uppercaseGuy091/BSc_Thesis_IoT_Sensor/README.md

-# bsc_thesis_iot_sensor
+# BSc thesis project
 This is a repo for the project I worked on for my BSc thesis.
+It is the source code used to program the device my thesis partner and I created.
+It is an embedded system device, utilizing an ATmega328P microcontroller, along with an IAM-20380 3-axis gyroscope and a H3LIS200DL 3-axis linear accelerometer and a Keyestudio HM-10 Bluetooth module.
+For communication between the embedded modules the I2C communication protocol was used, and the UART protocol for the bluetooth communications.
+The device was connected to an Android phone that run a custom app we also created for communicating with the device.